paul86400/CucumberJava/README.md

-This test uses Java, Selenium, Maven, Cucumber, and JUnit to automate the process of a google search.
+This test uses Java, Selenium, Maven, Cucumber, and JUnit to automate the process of a user completing a google search.

 The following process occurs when you run the program: